raydelpino29/jControl/README.md

 ### children()
 This function returns an array of all children elements for the selected element/s:

-Let's say you have 2 <div>'s on your page...
+Let's say you have 2 div's on your page...
 ```HTML
 <div class="div-class1">
   <ul>